Stir Fry Sauce

 Instructions

 • Add the soy sauce, sesame oil, and cornstarch to a mason jar.
-Screw on the lid and shake to combine
+Screw on the lid and shake it all up to combine.

 • Be sure to use this stir fry sauce with fresh minced garlic and fresh minced ginger in your stir fry (cooked with your vegetables/protein), as stated in the post.
 This is what will give it the "wow" factor.

 • READ THIS RECIPE NOTE – this is intended to cover around 8 servings of stir fry, served over UNSALTED rice or noodles.
 Otherwise it will be too salty.
 It is a highly concentrated sauce.
 A little goes a long way!
-If you are making a small stir fry, start by adding a few tablespoons of sauce at a time until desired saltiness.
+If you are making a small stir fry, start by adding a few tablespoons of sauce at a time until you reach your desired taste.

 Video